isso84/ABRTTDMS-modeling-and-verification/README.md

 **Note:** This case study is adapted from the Mobile-C traffic detection system available at: https://www.mobilec.org/apps/lbds/

-The complete state machine diagrams for all agents are given bellow.
+The complete mobile state diagrams (MSDs) for all agents are given bellow.

 ## 8. ABRTTDMS Modeling using MSDs
 We provide here the diagrams used to model the case study modeled in our tool: